 Depending on what kind of skin cancer you’ve developed, you may see different early warning signs.
 Here is how to spot skin cancer on arms:

-For basal cell carcinoma, be on the lookout for:
+For basal cell skin cancer, be on the lookout for:

 - A sore that refuses to heal